datacamp-content/courses-introduction-to-shell/chapter5.md

 *** =instructions1

-Write a script called `count-records.sh` that counts the number of lines in one or more files, excluding the first line of each.
+Open the script `count-records.sh` in Nano and fill in the blanks so that it counts the number of lines in one or more files, excluding the first line of each.
-Use the `-q` flag to `tail` to stop it from printing title lines.

 *** =hint1